Below, find links to the optional patinas available on the Apron portion of our copper farm sink.

 We will send you a preliminary photo prior to the topcoat process.
 Keep in mind, the topcoat changes the look of this particular patina significantly.
 You should be looking at pattern, not color, as the color will change when the topcoat is applied.

-This is the only finish that I do myself.
+This is about the only finish that I do myself.
 (I have done all of the Northern Lights patinas until the last one.
-I showed Lori how to do this patina and she did a great job as usual) We send photos prior to top coating for your approval on this finish.
-This is a very difficult finish.
+I showed Lori how to do this patina and she did a great job as usual).
+We send photos prior to top coating for your approval on this finish.
+This is a very difficult finish and can be very wild.
 The end result, however, can be spectacular.
 Please note - this is a very busy finish.
 I do not suggest this with a counter, floor or cabinet that has a lot of movement in the design.
 We send a photo to you before top-coat.
 Keep in mind, the top-coat has a tendency to mute the colors a bit.

 Oil Rubbed Bronze patina on apron - a good choice to go with the new Jenn Air Oil Rubbed Bronze appliances. (with a clear topcoat for protection) This sink on the right happens to be hammered on the apron.
 Please note: we can not hammer a sink that is already made, therefore, our stock sinks can not be hammered.
 The sink on the left is one of our NexGen Series copper farm sink featuring removable copper drain grid.